High School Dyslexia IEP Lesson Plans | SPED Lesson Planner

 • Include transition planning by involving guidance counselors and vocational rehabilitation.
 Align reading and AT goals with college or career requirements.

-Enter the student's IEP goals, present levels, and accommodations, and SPED Lesson Planner produces a complete daily or weekly plan that aligns with Structured Literacy and UDL, including station activities, scaffolded organizers, and AT prompts.
+Enter the student's IEP goals, present levels, transition needs, and accommodations, and SPED Lesson Planner produces a complete daily or weekly plan that aligns with Structured Literacy and UDL, including station activities, scaffolded organizers, text-to-speech prompts, and fluency progress monitoring.
 You can select content areas, specify text length, and generate decodable or morphology-focused practice that complements high-school coursework.

 The platform auto-populates accommodations into each activity, such as extended time, TTS notes, and alternative response options, so fidelity is consistent across general and special education settings.
 It also creates quick progress monitoring tools, including rubric templates for summaries, fluency charts, and AT independence checklists.